STAF-004: Requirements and Costs Associated with Student Health

 All UVA students, both domestic and international, who pay the comprehensive health fee with their tuition must meet the health insurance hard-waiver requirements.
 Students must demonstrate to Student Health that they have health insurance coverage that meets the University’s specific coverage requirements.
 To determine if their coverage meets the University’s requirements, students must complete a waiver application.
 Any student who does not demonstrate comparable coverage in the online waiver site, as determined by University of Virginia staff, will be enrolled in the University-sponsored health plan and billed for its full annual cost.
 See the Hard-Waiver Health Insurance Program website, which includes information outlining comparable coverage, for more information.

-Student Health providers are available to assist students in the medical withdrawal process in conjunction with academic faculty and the Office of the Dean of Students.
+Student Health providers are available to assist students in the medical withdrawal process in conjunction with academic faculty and Student Affairs.
 Student Health also participates in the readmission process for students who are returning from a medical withdrawal.
 The process and forms required are found on the Student Health website.

 Questions about this policy should be directed to the Department of Student Health.